 Graduate students who are interested in the certificate program should consider enrolling in DHUM 5100.

 Visit the graduate student resources page to learn more.

 The phrase Digital Humanities (DH) is an umbrella term used to describe research, projects, public communication, and teaching at the intersection of digital technology and humanities research.

 A core principle of humanities scholarship holds that understanding the cultural record of human expression and human experience – literature, history, philosophy, arts and languages—can enrich the lives of all.
-Yet in the technological and data-oriented moment of our time, humanities scholars face the critique that their work is mired in the past and less relevant to the lives of most people.
-The Digital Humanities maintains a focus on human questions: enduring ones from ancient times and new ones brought to the fore by our digital lives today.
+Digital Humanities maintains a focus on human questions: enduring ones from ancient times and new ones brought to the fore by our digital lives today.
 At the same time, digital humanities expands and updates the practices of humanities scholarship.
-In addition to introducing new technologies to humanities research, such as computational text analysis, digital archives, or 3D modeling of virtual environments, the Digital Humanities introduce new modes and modalities of humanities research and communication.
+In addition to introducing new technologies to humanities research, such as computational text analysis, digital archives, or 3D modeling of virtual environments, the digital humanities introduce new modes and modalities of humanities research and communication.